Boris-Em/BEMSimpleLineGraph/README.md

 1 - Informs how many points are in the graph:

-	- (int)numberOfPointsInGraph
+	- (int)numberOfPointsInGraph {
-	{
     		return …; // Number of points in the graph.
 	}

 2 - Informs the position of each point on the Y-Axis at a given index.
-The parameter <i> index </i> is the position from left to right of the point on the X-Axis:
+This method is called for every point specifed in the `numberOfPointsInGraph` method.
+The parameter `index` is the position from left to right of the point on the X-Axis:

-	- (float)valueForIndex:(NSInteger)index
+	- (float)valueForIndex:(NSInteger)index {
-	{
     		return …; // The value of the point on the Y-Axis for the index.
 	}